FuelLabs/sway-standards/standards/src11-security-information/README.md

 ### `source_revision: Option<String>`

-The revision identifier of this build, usually a git sha that can be rebuilt to reproduce the same binary.
+The revision identifier of this build, usually a git commit hash that can be rebuilt to reproduce the same binary.
 3rd party build verification tools will use this tag to identify a matching github release.

 ### `auditors: Option<Vec<String>>`